Investigation Guide

 If a commercial people-search site shows nothing, does that mean the person has no criminal record?

 Not necessarily.
-Commercial people-search tools are data aggregators — they compile records from various sources but do not have access to every government court system.
+Commercial people-search tools are aggregators.
+They compile records from various sources but do not have access to every government court system.
 CCPA opt-outs, expungement, the jail transfer window, and geographic routing errors can all produce empty results in commercial tools for people who have records in government systems.
 The official county court portal for the correct jurisdiction is the authoritative check.

 Can expunged records still be found through any public search?

-Generally no for public searches — expungement is specifically designed to remove records from public access.
-However, the scope of what is removed varies by state.
+Generally no. Expungement is specifically designed to remove records from public access.
+However the scope of what is removed varies by state.
 Some states expunge only the criminal court record while leaving arrest records or civil court filings visible.
-In some cases, news articles or court documents that predate the expungement order may still be findable through general web searches even when the court record itself has been expunged.
+In some cases, news articles or court documents that predate the expungement order may still be findable through general web searches even when the court record itself has been removed.

 Can I use these searches for jobs, housing, or insurance decisions?